 Perhaps you don't take the time to eat breakfast, and then you head off for a day of shopping.
-Then to add to the problem you don't take time to stop and take in a bit of fluids.
+Then to add to the problem you don't take time to stop and take in a bit of fluid.
 After you have been shopping for several hours you may experience dizziness.
 Maybe even feel some discomfort or muscle twitching along with pain in your lower legs.
 You might even feel slight heart palpitations.
-You may attribute these uneasy feelings to overexertion, perhaps to much walking.
+You may attribute these uneasy feelings to overexertion, perhaps too much walking.
 Well, this assumption might be partially correct.
-However, the combination of overexertion, and lack of food and fluids has increased your body's need for electrolytes.
-The lack of food and fluids has depleted the your electrolytes.
+However, the combination of overexertion and lack of food and fluids has increased your body's need for electrolytes.
+The lack of food and fluids has depleted your electrolytes.
 This depletion has left you dehydrated.
 The state of dehydration has created symptoms, such as heart palpitations and leg cramps.The symptoms that are being experienced are true symptoms of an electrolyte imbalance which was a result of dehydration.
 Dehydration is just one of the culprits that can cause leg cramps.
 Now, a couple question.
 Along with some helpful suggestions.

 How often do you have leg cramps?

 1. I have leg cramps daily.